Latent Defects Insurance (LDI)

 You can request a quote in under 60 seconds by enquiring now

-What is LDI Insurance?
+What is Latent Defects Insurance?

 This post-completion latent defect insurance cover is available for 15 years from the building’s completion certification date under the Building Safety Act 2022, which is brilliant for property owners.
 It can also cover up to the full value of rebuilding the property if required.